 What if an employee suffers an injury at work?

-An employee who is injured at work may receive sick pay from their employer or if no sick pay policy is available, they can apply for Injury Benefit.
-This is a weekly payment from the DSP if unfit for work due to an accident at work or an occupational disease, and they have enough PRSI contributions.
-If the employer provides sick pay, they can ask the employee to sign over to them any Injury Benefit payment from the DSP for as long as the Company sick pay continues.
+An employee who is injured at work may apply for sick pay as above from their employer and they can also apply to the Injury Board for the injury benefit, but they are not eligible to receive both at the same time.
+The injury benefit is a weekly payment from the DSP and is provided if employee is unfit for work due to a workplace injury or accident, or an occupational disease, and they have enough PRSI contributions.
+If the employer provides sick pay, they can ask the employee to sign over to them any injury benefit payment from the DSP for as long as the Company sick pay continues.

 What happens to an employee’s annual leave when they are off sick?